-DFMPro for Injection Molding
+DFMPro for Injection Molding Design

-DFMPro helps to check for industry standard DFM practices for injection molding design, right inside the CAD environment.
+helps to check for industry standard DFM practices for injection molding design, right inside the CAD environment.
 This helps produce parts economically at a better quality and shorter lead time.
 Users can validate the injection molding designs to check for uniform wall thickness, recommended rib parameters, appropriate draft angles on core and cavity surfaces, undercuts, thin steel conditions on mold and many other common rules.

 DFMPro provides flexibility to configure the available injection molding design guidelines.
 It also provides the ability to add new design rules requiring very basic programming knowledge.

-Injection Molding Design Guidelines
+Design for Injection Molding Guidelines

 Injection molding has been one of the most important fabrication tools for the plastics industry since a very long time.
 Today, it’s almost impossible to do anything without using injection molded parts.
 They are used in automotive interior parts, electronic housings, housewares, medical equipment, compact discs, and even doghouses.
 Below are certain standard guidelines which can be referred to while designing parts for injection molding.
 Please note that these guidelines are general depending on particular requirements, it may not always be possible to follow all the guidelines.

-Design Guidelines for Ribs
+DFMPro Design Guidelines for Ribs

 Recommended Rib Parameters